1. Home

 Back up your data!

-While data loss when upgrading macOS is relatively rare, it is best practice to back up your data via Time Machine or OneDrive before continuing.
+While data loss when upgrading macOS is relatively rare, it is best practice to back up your data via OneDrive before continuing.

 Where can I get help with upgrading macOS?

 Contact the Tech Team for assistance with or questions about upgrading your machine to a supported version of macOS.
 Staff and Faculty might be referred to their IT support unit if support is needed beyond basic troubleshooting.
-You can use the IT Lookup Tool to find out if you are supported by an IT support unit other than ETS.
+You can use the IT Lookup Tool to find out if you are supported by an IT support unit outside of ETS.

 Known Issues with Unsupported macOS